itsjohncs/johncs.com/posts/4-python-import.rst

 title: "The Python Import System"
 date: March 31, 2014
 description: >
     I made a presentation at Khan Academy on a few good things to know about Python's import system.
-Here's a writeup of that presentation.
+Here's a writeup of that presentation (this is written mostly as a reference, sorry for the dryness).
 ...

 I made a presentation at Khan Academy on a few good things to know about Python's import system.
 Here's a writeup of that presentation (this is written mostly as a reference, sorry for the dryness).